Process payments

-Once you have a valid Bank Authorization, use the Trustly Transaction APIs to initiate Payments and Withdrawals.
+Once you have a valid bank authorization, use the Trustly transaction APIs to initiate pay-ins and pay-outs.

 In addition to the Trustly APIs discussed here, Trustly offers the following APIs that you can use to process payment transactions: